 There are many different strategies for overcoming addiction.
 In treatment, clients often find that prayer and meditation can help in a big way.
 While you don’t need to be religious to take advantage of these benefits, you can be.
-Take a closer look at the value of meditation, prayer, and spirituality in addiction treatment and rehab.
+Take a closer look at the value of a meditation therapy program, prayer, and spirituality in addiction treatment and rehab.

 Increasing Self Awareness